Battle of the Caucasus: German operations

-Operation Edelweiss, named after the mountain flower, was a German plan to gain control over the Caucasus and capture the oil fields of Baku during the Soviet-German War.
-The operation was authorised by Hitler on 23 July 1942.
+Operation Edelweiß, named after the mountain flower, was a German plan to gain control over the Caucasus and capture the oil fields of Baku on the Eastern Front of World War 2.
+The operation was authorised by Adolf Hitler on 23 July 1942.
 The main forces included Army Group A commanded by Wilhelm List, 1st Panzer Army (Ewald von Kleist), 4th Panzer Army (Colonel-General Hermann Hoth), 17th Army (Colonel-General Richard Ruoff), part of the Luftflotte 4 (Generalfeldmarschall Wolfram Freiherr von Richthofen) and the 3rd Romanian Army (General Petre Dumitrescu).
-Army Group A was supported to the east by Army Group B commanded by Fedor von Bock and by the remaining 4th Air Fleet aircraft (1,000 aircraft in all).
+Army Group A was supported to the east by Army Group B commanded by Maximilian von Weichs and by the remaining 4th Air Fleet aircraft (1,000 aircraft in all).
 The land forces, accompanied by 15,000 oil industry workers, included 167,000 troopers, 4,540 guns and 1,130 tanks.

 Preparations

-Several oil firms such as "German Oil on Caucasus", "Ost-Öl" and "Karpaten-Öl" had been established in Germany.
+Several oil firms such as "German Oil on the Caucasus", "Ost-Öl" and "Karpaten-Öl" had been established in Germany.
 They were awarded an exclusive 99-year lease to exploit the Caucasian oil fields.
 For this purpose, a large number of pipes—which later proved useful to Soviet oil industry workers—were delivered.
 A special economic inspection "A", headed by Lieutenant-General Nidenfuhr was created.
-Bombing of the oil fields was forbidden.
+Bombing the oil fields was forbidden.
 To defend them from destruction by Soviet units under the command of Nikolai Baibakov and Semyon Budyonny, an SS guard regiment and a Cossack regiment were formed.
 The head of the Abwehr developed Operation Schamil, which called for landing in the Grozny, Malgobek and Maikop regions.
 They would be supported by the local fifth column.